 Adjustment of the partial denture might reduce irritation, but in some cases you might have to take the partial out to eat.

-In some cases, we might recommend dental implants to replace your partial denture.
+In some cases, we might recommend dental implants or FOY® Dentures to replace your partial denture.
 These are secured in your jawbone like natural teeth and don’t cause gum irritation like partial dentures.

 Once we’ve figured out the cause of your gum recession, we can use gum rejuvenation to restore your smile to a healthy, attractive appearance.